rdotzlaw/COMP3040-A3/part1.md

 2. ### Parameters
     * VariantID (int): The ID of the variant.
 Optional
-    * percentHarvest (int): The harvest percentage of the plant.
+    * percentHarvest (float): The harvest percentage of the plant.
 Optional
     * berryCount (int): Number of berries in a plant.
 Optional

 ## Resources